Zagitta/Zetlon.OAuth.Twitch/README.md

-A simple OAuth2 client/provider for ASP.NET websites
+A simple Twitch OAuth2 client/provider for ASP.NET websites
 ==================

 No guarantees are made about the functionality of this software.